 Popular programming languages capable of producing Windows 32/64 bit Windows applications are C++, VB and Delphi.

-.NET applications have different file structure and require Microsoft .NET framework to run.
-NET applications are developed in .NET compatible languages such as VB.NET, C# or J# and contain IL (intermediate language) code.
+.NET Framework applications have different file structure and require Microsoft .NET Framework to run.
+NET Framework applications are developed in .NET compatible languages such as VB.NET, C# or J# and contain IL (intermediate language) code.
 Microsoft .NET framework is available for Windows 98 and later operating systems.

 x86/AnyCpu .NET applications have PE file structure and can be run on any 32/64 bit Windows operating system with support for .NET framework.

 x64 .NET applications have PE32+ file structure and can be run on 64bit Windows operating systems with .NET framework only.

 The main difference between native Windows and .NET applications is the fact that Windows applications contain compiled (unmanaged) code whilst .NET applications contain IL code which is complied to native CPU code by CLR (common language runtime).
 This is also why .NET application can be easily decompiled if not protected and encrypted.

 Supported output type:

 - Windows console application